m-roberts/fastapi-graphql-tutorial/README.md

 # FastAPI / GraphQL Tutorial

-This is a completed version of [`testdriven.io`'s FastAPI+GraphQL blog tutorial](https://testdriven.io/blog/fastapi-graphql/), with the latest versions of depndencies (at time of publishing).
+This is a completed version of [`testdriven.io`'s FastAPI+GraphQL blog tutorial](https://testdriven.io/blog/fastapi-graphql/), with the latest versions of dependencies (at time of publishing).

 The original blog post was using GraphQL provided directly with Starlette (a FastAPI dependency), which [now requires a third-party library](https://www.starlette.io/graphql/). [`starlette-graphene3`](https://github.com/ciscorn/starlette-graphene3) was chosen as it requires the least modification to revise.